 I work alone.
-There are a lot of two-photographer teams in wedding photography – usually a professional photographer working with his/her (untrained) spouse or with a photography student.
-This may give more coverage, but it won’t necessarily give better coverage, in my opinion.
-Apart from any issues of image quality, one lone photographer is more discreet.
-I’ve seen videographer duos crashing around weddings, seriously detracting from the vibe of the day.
-You and your guests will find it easier to relax and enjoy yourselves without the intrusion of lenses on all sides.
-If your photographer is good and understands the nature of reportage/photojournalism, you will hardly notice him, yet you will get plenty of stunning images of both the scenes that you remember and the ones you never saw.
+A lone photographer is more discreet and more in keeping with a candid documentary approach.
 I shoot digitally using fast professional prime lenses on the whole.
 Whenever possible I use the available light to retain the atmosphere of the event rather than blasting it to kingdom come with flash, and using silent, mirrorless Sony A9 cameras, allows me to work this way – often shooting a whole wedding without using a flashgun.
 I am after ‘atmosphere’ and being as unobtrusive as possible.
 Neither do I turn the couple shots into fashion shoots.
 I favour quiet, classic images of a couple who have just made their commitment to each other, shot quickly in the best light available.
 If group shots are wanted, I recommend keeping these to a minimum – just some of the immediate families only.
 I often only get asked to do two or three as couples hire me for the reportage photography instead.
 A list and an usher as ‘shepherd’ are very useful.
 If there are particular people that you want photographed (or even people that you don’t!), then it is good to have these pointed out.
 But these groups always take longer than you imagine, so it does mean less time for the natural photos and means that as a couple you stand around rather than enjoying mixing with your friends.
-More about any group shots here...
+More about group shots here...

-A completely honest answer?………yes, it can.
+A completely honest answer?
+Yes, it can.
 The idea of the documentary/photojournalistic approach is to create a narrative of the day.
-To do this well, means having the freedom to roam, to seek out angles and capture moments.
+To do this well requires having the freedom to roam, to seek out angles and capture moments.
 This can be seriously compromised by a videographer (and worse, two or three of them) blocking views and locations with big tripods and their gimmicky sliders.
-I cannot stress this enough – the best photography will come from when there is no videographer or two there as well!
-Particularly during the ceremony when a videographer grabs best position (and sometimes there is just one perfect angle) while I am shooting the reportage of the bride arriving, etc. In the past few years I have shot several weddings for filmmakers, who did not hire a videographer.
-Working for the BBC, National Geographic – they understood the impact it has upon the photography.
-They also understand the dubious ‘documentary’ qualities of many videographers.
-There is one London based company that I will not work alongside, having seen how they treated a client, after the wedding.
-That said, if you really need one, I am happy to send you some names of excellent videographers that I've worked well with in the past.
+Some locations mean there are limited angles.
+It can be particularly problematic during the ceremony, when a videographer grabs the best position (and sometimes there is just one perfect angle) while I am busy shooting the reportage of the bride arriving, etc. In the past few years I have shot several weddings for filmmakers, who did not hire a videographer.
+Working for the BBC, National Geographic – they understood the impact it can have on the photography.
+But I am happy to send you some names of excellent videographers that I've worked well with in the past.

-Every image is shot in colour and therefore there is always both a colour and a B&W version of each image on the usb stick.
-In the days of film I would shoot with two cameras ( still do, even three sometimes ), one loaded with B&W film and one with colour.
-Digital was liberating in that it allows me to shoot with both in colour and then do B&W conversions on the computer during the processing stage.
-Frankly the quality of the resulting B&W far surpasses B&W film.
-And I love B&W film.
-B&W is my first love.
-Left to myself I would say I shoot 70:30% in favour of B&W, which is how the majority of clients prefer.
-For me it is more timeless, more flattering and can get past many problems such as poor or dull light (it is the UK) and nasty artificial mixed light that even digital camera sensors struggle with.
-Not every wedding is bathed in the golden evening sun, where certainly colour comes into it’s own.
+Every image is shot in colour and therefore there is always both a colour and a B&W version available.
+Left to myself, I would work mainly in B&W. For me, it is more timeless, more flattering, and can get past many problems such as poor or dull light (it often is in the UK) and nasty artificial mixed light that even the best digital camera sensors struggle with.
+Not every wedding is bathed in the golden evening sun, where certainly colour comes into its own.
 B&W also reflects the history of photojournalism/documentary photography, giving a more ‘authentic’ fly-on-the-wall look.
-Even on a bright day the tonal range of B&W can look stunning.
-But then colour can beat B&W in many situations too, often simply in it’s vividness.
-I’ve shot many weddings solely in B&W but I can do the same with colour, just let me know your preference and we can discuss the pros and cons for each individual wedding.
+Even on a bright day, the tonal range of B&W can look stunning.
+I’ve shot many weddings solely in B&W. But there is always an individually processed colour version of each and every image.

 As part of the paperwork, I ask you to fill in an info sheet outlining the who, what, where and when of the wedding day.
 If we don’t meet or talk before, we will certainly talk in the week prior to the wedding to discuss the timings and logistics of the day – usually when we have a reasonable idea of the weather forecast.
 I am happy to help with any questions before this though, as a photographer’s perspective can help with layouts, timings, etc that venues aren’t aware of.
 Another option is the engagement or pre-wedding shoot.
-Not everyone wants one of these, or even has the time but they can provide a nice set of relaxed couple shots.
-If wanted, we would set up a convenient time and location – usually during the week and in spring/summer, a nice sunny evening.
-(There could be a small travel charge if the location is far away, to cover a train fare or petrol.)
-The result of this shoot is a selection high-res images for you to keep and print how you like.
-I can also quote for a book to be created from these images, which may be of use as a guestbook for guests to sign on the wedding day.
-Similarly I can create one of my large storyboard prints, with multiple images from the shoot, which you can frame and ask guests to sign on the mount.
+Not everyone wants one of these, or even has the time, but they can provide a nice set of relaxed couple shots.
+We would set up a convenient time and location – usually during the week and in spring/summer, a nice sunny evening.
+The result of this shoot is a selection of high-res images for you to keep and print how you like.